cyclestreets/cyclestreets-setup/README.md

 # cyclestreets-setup

-Scripts for installing CycleStreets, developing for Ubuntu 12.10 / Debian Squeeze
+Scripts for installing CycleStreets, developing for Ubuntu 14.04.2 LTS

 **Note this is work-in-progress and the CycleStreets repo which is needed is not yet publicly available.**